-Stroke patients’ recoveries may be more complicated due to previous physical health difficulties and the general decline of overall health with ageing.
-It is important during this time that the person is supported through their recovery and they are not feeling stressed or alone.
-This will help them focus on their rehabilitation and maximise recovery outcomes.
-Rehabilitation aims to enhance the natural mechanisms of recovery, so it is key that the patient engages with support early on in their recovery.
-If they are discharged home, having someone supporting them at home can make a great deal of difference in terms of their motivation, mental health and comfort, helping them to engage in rehabilitation.
+Stroke recovery can be made more complicated due to previous physical health conditions.
+Rehabilitation will always aim to support natural recovery, so it is key that the patient engages with support early on in their recovery.
+If a stroke patient is discharged from hospital, it would be best for them to have someone at home to support them.
+This can make a great deal of difference in terms of their motivation, mental health and comfort, helping them to engage in rehabilitation.

 How can live-in care help with stroke recovery?